The Kalton years 2010-2025

 Plenary lectures on results obtained after his passing that would probably have surprised him -- though this is hard to claim given his sharp mathematical intuition.

 Speakers: J.L.
-Ansorena, F. Cabello Sánchez, V. Ferenczi, G. Lancien, G. Plebanek, N. de Rancourt, P. Scholze, P. Tradacete.
+Ansorena, F. Cabello Sánchez, G. Lancien, G. Plebanek, N. de Rancourt, P. Scholze, P. Tradacete.

 Panel 3.
 Advances on selected topics.